Draft 9

 Neighbor Information Hub

 Just want “plain English”?
-Click Here ๐Ÿ“ฑ “Plain English” - Mobile-Friendly Version
+Click Here πŸ“± “Plain English” - Mobile-Friendly Version

 Last updated:

 The Lake of the Woods HOA Board of Trustees has proposed replacing our original 1984 governing documents with entirely new 2026 "Amended and Restated" versions.
-This is not a simple amendment โ€” it's a complete replacement of both the Declaration of Restrictions and Covenants and the Bylaws.
+This is not a simple amendment β€” it's a complete replacement of both the Declaration of Restrictions and Covenants and the Bylaws.
+On June 9–10, 2026, the Board finalized Draft 9 of both documents, labeled "FINAL FOR MEMBERSHIP APPROVAL," and released them to owners on July 10, 2026.
+Draft 9 is the version owners will vote on.
+This page compares Draft 9 against the 1984 documents that govern today β€” the actual choice on the ballot.
+What changed between Draft 6 and Draft 9 has its own page (the revisions), and the original Draft 6 analysis is preserved on the legacy page.

 Why does this matter?
 The original 1984 Restrictions and Covenants were recorded with the Summit County Recorder as covenants running with the land.
 Every homeowner received these protections as part of their property deed.
 The proposed 2026 documents would change many of these recorded protections.